 The Discovery Institute runs a website called “Evolution News” which declares itself the “intellectual home of the Intelligent Design community.”
 Although the vast majority of the scientific community considers Intelligent Design (ID) a pseudoscientific theory akin to creationism, the Discovery Institute insists that ID is a scientific idea, not a religious one and the Evolution News website pushes this claim very hard.
 Even US courts disagree, acknowledging that ID is far outside the scientific mainstream and must not be taught as science in public schools.

 The Evolution News website is constantly attacking “Darwinists” and “evolutionists.”
-To be sure, scientists occasionally use the terms “Darwinist” and “Darwinism,” but usually in a very narrow context.
-The term “evolutionist” is only used by those attacking modern evolutionary study, which is the unifying principle of all contemporary life science.
+To be sure, scientists occasionally use the terms “Darwinist” and “Darwinism,” but usually in a very narrow context and never to define a community of scientists.
+The term “evolutionist,” on the other hand, is only used by those attacking modern evolutionary study, which is the unifying principle of all contemporary life science.

 My writing on evolution has drawn the ire of creationists and ID proponents before, including Ken Ham.
 However, over a six week period, the Discovery Institute attacked me in ELEVEN articles, nine of which where entirely dedicated to my articles, my recent book, or me personally.
 (I have collected the links to all of these articles here in the “media” section.)

 They also dedicated a podcast episode to attacking my recent article in the Wall Street Journal.
-About two minutes in to the podcast, the guest said, “I’m not going to get into any of the specific points he raised…” I wish he had, because the points I raised in that articles and in my book have extremely interesting explanations if you understand the body as having a long evolutionary history.
-But if you view the body as the product of intentional design, there are a few rather glaring flaws that are puzzling, to say the least.
+About two minutes in to the podcast, the guest said, “I’m not going to get into any of the specific points he raised…” I wish he had, because the points I raised in that article and in my book have extremely interesting explanations if you understand the body as having a long evolutionary history.
+But if you view the body as the product of intentional design, some of our rather glaring flaws are puzzling, to say the least.

 I have responded twice before (here and here) and I have decided to again, but this may very well be my last time.
 I never had the illusion that my counter-arguments would convince any of the folks at the Discovery Institute.
 I know that I can be overly confident, but I’m not so cocky to believe that, after all these years, I’ll be able to swoop in and quickly change their minds about the thing that their entire institute is all about.
 Instead, my rationale in responding is simply to make it clear that I am not dodging their critiques, nor am I left dumbfounded by them.
 It is probably little more than an overly developed sense of pride that drives me to defend myself.